5 min read

 Who are Real Gem’s target customers, what do they need from the website?

-Real Gem’s internal marketing research helped identify two core user groups with distinct behaviors:
+Real Gem’s internal marketing research helped identify two user groups with distinct behaviors:

 The two user types revealed a need for balancing education and comparison tools in the core experience.